liferay-search/liferay-docs/en/developer/frameworks/articles/content-publication-management/02-export-import/06-initiating-new-export-import-processes.markdown

     Notice that your `ExportImportConfiguration` object is the only needed parameter in the method.
-Your configuration object holds all the required parameters and settings necessary to export your layouts from @product@.
+Your configuration object holds all the required parameters and settings necessary to export your layouts from @sharepoint@.

 It's that easy!
 To start your own export/import or staging process, you must create an `ExportImportConfiguration` object using a combination of the three